wasmerio/edge-py-http-server/README.md

-# Sample Python HTTP Server for Wasmer Edge
+# Sample Python HTTP Server with Wasmer

 This is a sample repo for running a python based HTTP server on Wasmer Edge.